House Affordability guide

 What this calculator is for

 The House Affordability Calculator estimates a possible home price from a monthly housing budget.
-It uses a debt-to-income target so you can see how debts and housing costs compete for the same monthly income.
+It uses a debt-to-income target so you can see how existing debts and housing costs compete for the same gross monthly income.

 What to enter